CLIMB KILIMANJARO IN 2025/2026 – THE ULTIMATE CHALLENGE AWAITS YOU!

 DAY 1: ARRIVE AT KILIMANJARO AIRPORT

-Meal Plan: Bed and Breakfast basis
+Meal Plan: Breakfast only

 Accommodation: Panama Garden Resort

-Room plan: Double Occupancy
+Room Plan: Double Occupancy

-DAY 2: LONDOROSSI GATE TO MTI MKUBWA
+DAY 2: LEMOSHO GATE TO MTI MKUBWA

-Hiking Time: 3-4 hours
+Time: 4–5 hours

-Meal Plan: Breakfast, Lunch and Dinner
+Meal Plan: Breakfast, Lunch, and Dinner

 Accommodation: Camping at Mti Mkubwa